osmandapp/web/main/docs/user/map/vector-maps.md

 import InfoIncompleteArticle from '@site/src/components/_infoIncompleteArticle.mdx';
 import ProFeature from '@site/src/components/buttons/ProFeature.mdx';

+## Overview

 Vector maps are designed to be the default map data source for OsmAnd, so you need to download them to your device.
 Vector maps support a huge range of map styles for many activities like cycling, hiking, riding by car or snowmobile, etc. Each map style can be tuned to highlight or hide specific objects and switch between day and night mode.
 Map vector data could be augmented by vector data and displayed with default Map style, for example, Contour Lines information.
 You can create your own OsmAnd map style to demonstrate the necessary information.

 ## Use cases

-Configurable & Custom Map styles are one of the main advantages of OsmAnd.
-Each user can customize the display of the map for himself and his hobbies, configure to show or hide certain map objects, sizes, and colours of these objects and change the scale on which to display certain objects.
+Configurable and custom map styles are one of the main advantages of OsmAnd.
+Each user can customize the map display to suit himself and his hobbies, configure it to display or hide certain map objects, the sizes and colors of these objects, and change the scale at which certain objects are displayed.

 ## Default Map styles